greg-botwin/associations/README.md

 The backbone of the application is genetic association tests performed by scientists at the Cedars-Sinai Inflammatory Bowel and Immunobiology Research Institute.
 To have your association stored in this application the following information is needed in a CSV file per association performed.

 1. Illumina Chip ID
-2. RS ID
+2. P Value
-3. P Value
+3. Odds Ratio or B Value
-4. Odds Ratio or B Value
+4. Confidence Intervals (if performed)
-5. Confidence Intervals (if performed)
+5. The number of patients in the association (total number in association, both cases and controls)
-6. The number of patients in the association (total number in association, both cases and controls)
+6. A1

 In addition to the above the analyst will need to submit information on: